cmdcolin/wigglehighlighter/README.md

 The configs specific to this plugin are

 * bigbed - object that initializes a bigbed store
-* highlightColor - color probably inluding some alpha transparency, can be in any color format, default #f0fb
+* highlightColor - color probably including some alpha transparency, can be in any color format, default #f0fb
 * indicatorColor - color probably for indicator drawn below, can be in any color format, default #f0f
 * indicatorHeight - a height for the indicator, defalt 3px
 * broaden - number to broaden the drawn peaks by in bp